zle105/academic-kickstart/content/post/20200222/index.md

 ---
-title: Paper on DMN and interfacial physics published on CMAME
+title: Paper on DMN and interfacial physics published in CMAME
 date: 2020-02-21
 publishDate: 2020-02-21T20:01:46.120579Z
 lastmod: 2020-02-21